A decreasing step method for strongly oscillating stochastic models: Preliminaries

 \subsection{Decreasing step Euler algorithm}

-In this section we present some control and error expansion results valid for the Decreasing Step Euler algorithm.
-The results here presented are found in \cite{lamberton_recursive_2002} or in the PhD thesis of \cite{lemaire_estimation_2005}.
+In this section we present some control and error expansion results valid for the decreasing step Euler algorithm.
+The results here presented are found in \citet {lambertonrecursive2002} or in the Ph.D. thesis of \citet {lemaireestimation2005}.

-A first interesting property is that the sequence of estimators defined in \eqref{Eq:AverageEstimator} converges almost surely to the ergodic average for any fixed $x$.
+A first interesting property is that the sequence of estimators defined in \eqref{EqAverageEstimator} converges almost surely to the ergodic average for any fixed $x$.